-Welcome to another edition of “Links I Like,” a weekly roundup of news, stories, and other randomness that’s impacted me in the last week.
-I hope you find these as encouraging and enlightening as I did.
-Enjoy!
+Hello and welcome to another edition of “Links I Like,” a weekly collection of the stories and sites that have encouraged and enlightened me throughout the past week.
+I hope you’ll find them just as encouraging and enlightening.

 Welcome to “Links I Like,” a weekly roundup of news, stories, and links that have impacted me throughout the past week.
 Enjoy!

 The “Kingdom of God” is one of the more prominent themes that occurs throughout the Gospels.
 A quick inquiry will find the term frequently mentioned in all the Gospel records, to varying degrees of prevalence.
 And without burying ourselves in assorted opinions of what the “Kingdom of God” (or “Kingdom of Heaven”) is or isn’t, let’s just chalk it up to God’s intrusion on our world in the person and work of His Son, Christ Jesus.